AzuxirenLeadGuy/SDE-assignments/Assignment-2/README.md

     }
 ```

+The `MongoConnector` class already had connection to the MongoDB atlas cluster defined, along with support for insertion of `Book` objects in the Collection.
+By inheriting the class, the implementation is made more convenient since now the `MongoConnectorB` can perform all these tasks as well.
 The following additions are made in the `class MongoConnectorB` over the `class MongoConnector` class used in Task-1

-- Support for additonal collection named "Readers"
+- Support for additional collection named `_r_acc`,`_r_iss`, `_r_ret`, which store the columns of the "Readers" database.
-- Modified constructor to initialize the `_readers` Collection
+- Modified constructor to initialize the Collections for the "Readers" database.
 - **Support for `Delete(ulong accession_no)` which removes the entries in both the "Books" collection,  and also "Readers" collection to maintain referential integrity.**
 - **Support for `Update(ulong Accession_No, Book updatedBook)`, which finds the Book in the "Books" collection with the queried Accession_no to update it, and also updates all mentions of this book in the "Readers" collection as well, to maintain referential integrity.**
-- Support for Insertion, Updation, Deletion, and Listing of Documents in the "Readers" collection.
+- Support for Insert, Update, Delete, and Listing of Documents in the "Readers" collection.

 These methods are provided in the fully documented file `TaskB/MongoConnectorB.cs` file.
 A brief working of these methods are as follows

 - CRUD methods for collection `Books`
-    - `Insert(Book book)`: Check if all keys (`ISBN` and `Accession_No`) are unique, and `Category` is only one of `{'C', 'Java'.
+    - **`Insert(Book book)`**: Check if both the keys (`ISBN` and `Accession_No`) are unique, and `Category` is only one of `{'C', 'Java'.
 'Python', 'DBMS'}`.
 If all constraints are satisfied, then insert the document.
-    - `Update(ulong accession_no, Book updatedBook)` : Update the book if it satisfies all constraints, and it exists, and check if the `Accession_No` is changed.
+    - **`Update(ulong accession_no, Book updatedBook)`** : Update the book if it satisfies all constraints, and it exists, and check if the `Accession_No` is updated.
 If yes, then maintain referential integrity with `Readers` by updating all records having the old `Accession_No` by updating it with new value.
-    - `Delete(ulong accession_no)`: Delete the document in `Book` with the given `Accession_No`.
+    - **`Delete(ulong accession_no)`**: Delete the document in `Book` with the given `Accession_No`.
 If document is deleted, also search and delete all records in `Readers` linked with the same `Accession_No` in order to maintain referential integrity.
-    - `GetAllBooks()`: Returns an enumeration of all documents in `Books` collection.
+    - **`GetAllBooks()`**: Returns an enumeration of all documents in `Books` collection.

 - CRUD methods for collection `Readers`
-    - `Insert(Reader reader)`: Check if key `Reader_ID` is unique and a document in `Books` exists with the given `Accession_No`, in order to maintain referential integrity.
+    - **`Insert(Reader reader)`**: Check if key `Reader_ID` is unique and a document in `Books` exists with the given `Accession_No`, in order to maintain referential integrity.
 Since the mapping is 1:1, `Accession_No` must be Unique as well.
 If all constraints are satisfied, then insert the document in the `Readers` collection.
-    - `Update(uint reader_id, Reader updatedReader)`: If a document with the given `Reader_Id` exists, and the updated instance is valid, then update the record.
-Also ensure that the document linked by the instance's foreign key also exists.
-Also ensure that the `Accession_no` would unique in the collection.
-If all constraints are satisfied, update the docuement.
+    - **`Update(uint reader_id, Reader updatedReader)`**: If a document with the given `Reader_Id` exists, and the updated instance is valid, then update the record and ensure that the document linked by the instance's foreign key also exists.
+Also ensure that the `Accession_no` would stay unique in the collection.
+If all constraints are satisfied, update the document.
-    - `Delete(uint reader_id)`: Delete the document with the given `Reader_Id` value.
+    - **`Delete(uint reader_id)`**: Delete the document with the given `Reader_Id` value.
-    - `GetAllReaders()`: Merge all columns of the `Readers` database and pass it as an enumeration of `Reader` objects.
+    - **`GetAllReaders()`**: Merge all columns of the `_r_acc`, `_r_iss` and `r_ret` databases, merge it as objects of `Readers` and pass it as an enumeration of `Reader` objects.

+    Needless to say, all constraint checks happen on `_r_acc` collection, and thus the column store database structure is taken advantage of in this situation, since only these columns are fetched for constraint checks, rather than fetching all attributes of the objects.

+    Thus, the script ensures that the referential integrity between both the collections is maintained for any CRUD operations.

 ## Execution